edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

 </script>
 ```

 By default `Prefetch` will fetch and cache the URL in the link's `to` attribute (for both `router-link` and `nuxt-link`).
-If you have a single page app, you most likely want to prefetch an API call for the page rather than the page's HTML.
-The example above shows you how to set the `url` property to control which URL is prefetched.
+If you have a single page app, you should typically prefetch an API call for the page rather than the page's HTML.
+The above example shows how to set the `url` property to control which URL is prefetched.

 ## Deep Fetching {/* deep-fetching */}

 By default, prefetching only fetches the JSON API data or HTML document for a prefetched page.
 In order to achieve truly instant page transitions, all of the page's assets above the fold need to be prefetched as well.
-These typically include images, CSS, and JavaScript.
+This typically includes images, CSS, and JavaScript.
 This is where "deep fetching" comes in.
-Deep fetching parses the prefetched page and then fetches the important assets of the prefetched page that you specify.
+Deep fetching parses the prefetched page and then fetches important assets from the prefetched page.

 To add deep fetching to your project, add the [DeepFetchPlugin](/docs/api/prefetch/classes/sw_DeepFetchPlugin.default.html) to your service worker.
 The `DeepFetchPlugin` is then configured with an array of selectors that describe which assets need to be prefetched: